graphcore/examples/applications/tensorflow/bert/README.md

   --mask-tokens 20 \
   --duplication-factor 5
 ```

+#### Input and output files
-**NOTE**: `--input-file/--output-file` can take multiple arguments if you want to split your dataset between files.
+`--input-file/--output-file` can take multiple arguments if you want to split your dataset between files.
 When creating data for your own dataset, make sure the text has been preprocessed as specified at https://github.com/google-research/bert.
 This means with one sentence per line and documents delimited by empty lines.

+#### Remasked datasets
+The option `--remask` can be used to move the masked elements at the beginning of the sequence.
+This will improve the inference and training performance.

 ### Pre-training with BERT on IPU
 Now that the data are ready we can start training our BERT tiny on the IPU!